chas-academy/k03-restful-api-react-ellenstyrelius/README.md

 This is a full stack project with React, Node.js and MongoDB :)

-The deployed site can soon be found [here](https://tinglingtints.netlify.com/)
+The deployed (but not yet finished) site can be found [here](https://tinglingtints.netlify.com/)

-Check out the API in progress [here](https://tingling-tints.herokuapp.com/api/products/)
+Check out the API [here](https://tingling-tints.herokuapp.com/api/products/)

 ---

-[Chas Academy](https://chasacademy.se/) made me do it!